 - They let as many people as possible know about it and ask them to spread the word.

-- When you join the chat, spend a moment to scan the tweets around the tag.
+- When you join the chat, spend a moment scanning the tweets around the tag.
 Who is talking?
 If there is a host or a featured guest what questions have been posted?
 What is the theme of the chat?

 - Feel free to share tweets from within the chat with your network, perhaps by re-tweeting or with comments, but don’t forget to use the hashtag so people can follow along